emilija-smitaite/biscuiteers-biscuit-shop/README.md

 ### PEP8 validator was used to check my code for PEP8 requirements
 * PEP8 validator was added to my workspace using command `pip3 install pycodestyle`
+- There are linting errors remaining, nothing that affects the code.

 ### Chrome developer tools
 * Used to test responsiveness and functionality on various devices.